 She even tried sitting on the toilet (which isn't a detail you hear about in most celeb birth stories!).
 "I thought that I would find a position that felt really good—and nothing felt good.
 Especially the toilet," she said.
 "I felt like there was so much pressure and I just couldn't settle down.
 Having a contraction on the toilet was just torture."
 The shower also ended up being a no-go for her—even thought it felt good, it didn't progress things in the way that she had hoped it would.
 Ultimately she found it most comfortable to be back in the room, on the hospital bed, using a Rebozo cloth to help her find positions that offered relief.

-During this time, she remembers “apologizing a lot to everyone on my team,” which sounds downright Canadian.
-“You have no real awareness of time, but [I was] like, ‘I’m sorry.
-I’m sorry this is taking so long,’ and they were like, ‘Why are you apologizing?!'”
+During this time, she remembers "apologizing a lot to everyone on my team," which sounds downright Canadian.
+"You have no real awareness of time, but [I] like, 'I'm sorry.
+I'm sorry this is taking so long,' and they were like, 'Why are you apologizing?!'"

 "I just remember feeling surprised that I wasn't able to progress things at a quicker rate, even though it wasn't really up to me," she said, laughing.
 "You know, my body was gonna do what it was gonna do, and this little man [Gus] was also on his own journey."